dyh2111/paper-reviews-resouces/Google Colab to PDF Code.md

-# Converting a Colab Notebook to PDF
+# Best method to convert a Colab Notebook to PDF

-## Method 1: Using Terminal or Code Cell

 1. First, save the notebook to your working directory
 2. Download notebook then reupload